A Cubed Sphere Fast Multipole Method: Summary

 \section{Summary}

-This work introduced the Cubed Sphere Fast Multiple Method (CSFMM) for summing pairwise particle interactions that arise from discretizing integral transforms and convolutions on the sphere~\cref{eq:integral_transform}.
+This work introduced the Cubed Sphere Fast Multiple Method (CSFMM) for summing pairwise particle interactions~\cref{eq:nbodysum} that arise from discretization of integral transforms and convolutions on the sphere.
 The kernel approximations use barycentric Lagrange interpolation on a quadtree composed of cubed sphere grid cells.
 The scheme is kernel-independent and requires kernel evaluations only at points on the sphere.
-The midpoint rule was used to discretize the integral transforms with three spherical partitions (icosahedral, cubed sphere, latitude-longitude), and 1st order convergence in the particle count $N$ was demonstrated (equivalent to 2nd order convergence in angular grid spacing).
-Results were presented for the Poisson and biharmonic equations on the sphere, barotropic vorticity equation on a rotating sphere, and self-attraction and loading potential in tidal calculations, where in the latter case the CSFMM was applied to particles on a variable resolution hexagonal grid.
-A Cubed Sphere Tree Code (CSTC) was also described for comparison and both schemes were tested in serial and parallel calculations.
-For a given level of accuracy, the CSFMM runtime scales like $O(N)$ and the CSTC runtime scales like $O(N\log N)$.
+The midpoint rule was used to discretize the integral transforms with three spherical grids (icosahedral, cubed sphere, latitude-longitude) and 2nd order convergence in the angular grid spacing $\Delta\varphi$ was observed (equivalent to 1st order convergence in the point count $N$).
+A Cubed Sphere Tree Code (CSTC) was described for comparison, and for a given level of accuracy, the CSTC runtime scales like $O(N\log N)$, while the CSFMM runtime scales like $O(N)$.
+In parallel calculations, both schemes exhibit near-linear speedup until the parallel runtime falls to a small fraction of the serial runtime.
+Results were presented for the Poisson and biharmonic equations on the sphere, barotropic vorticity equation on a rotating sphere, and the self-attraction and loading potential in tidal calculations, where in the latter case the CSFMM was applied to particles on a variable resolution hexagonal grid.
+Note that the cubed sphere is used here in two different ways, (1) it is one of the three spherical partitions shown in~\Cref{fig:grids} used to discretize the convolution integral, (2) the cubed sphere grid cells provide the particle clusters used in the CSFMM and CSTC to accelerate the calculation of the $N$-body sum.